nkh/P6-Data-Dump-Tree/README.md

 DESCRIPTION
 ===========

-Data::Dump::Tree renders your data structures in a tree fashion.
+Data::Dump::Tree renders your data structures in a tree fashion for legibility.

 It also

-  * can display two data structures side by side
+  * can display two data structures side by side (DDTR::MultiColumns)

   * can display the difference between two data structures (DDTR::Diff)

   * can generate DHTM output (DDTR::DHTML)

   * can display a folding structure in Curses (DDTR::Folding)

+  * can display parts of the data structure Horizontally

   * can be used to "visit" a data structure and call callbacks you define